-Underpinned by modern infrastructure and its strategic position in close proximity to Europe, Africa and other nearby land-locked countries, the Middle East’s industrial, manufacturing and logistics exports have soared in recent years.
+Underpinned by modern infrastructure and its strategic position close to Europe, Africa and other nearby land-locked countries, the Middle East’s industrial, manufacturing and logistics exports have soared in recent years.

 Healthy industrial, manufacturing and logistics sectors are vital for the future of the regional economy as it continues its transition away from reliance on oil and gas exports towards a more diversified economy.

-Recent development of numerous free zones and industrial clusters serve as evidence that the region has embarked on a trajectory of developing into a leading industrial economy and is optimising the utilisation of its contemporary infrastructure and distribution channels, which includes three of the world’s most far-reaching airlines – Emirates, Etihad and Qatar.
+Recent development of numerous free zones and industrial clusters serve as evidence that the Middle East has embarked on a trajectory of developing into a leading industrial economy.
+The region is optimising the use of its contemporary infrastructure and distribution channels, which includes three of the world’s most far-reaching airlines – Emirates, Etihad and Qatar.

-Qatar is aiming to become a global trading hub by attracting foreign direct investment to take its logistical capabilities to the next level.
-However, the ongoing embargo (which commenced in 2017 when KSA, UAE and various other nations imposed sanctions on Qatar) has led to higher import costs for plant and materials, which explains in part why Doha ranks in the top ten in our global index for warehouse construction costs.
+Qatar is aiming to become a global trading hub by attracting foreign direct investment to take its logistics capabilities to the next level.
+The lifting of the trade embargo in early 2021 (which commenced in 2017 when various Middle Eastern nations imposed sanctions on Qatar) is expected to continue to ease pressures on import costs for plant and materials, which should reduce the construction cost of warehouses.

 Saudi Arabia has seen its non-oil industrial output rise dramatically in recent years across key sectors such as petrochemicals, plastics, metal, construction materials and electrical appliance manufacturing.